leonow32/verilog-fpga/readme.md

 # Verilog FPGA
-This is my repo for various peripherals coded in Verilog that I use in my FPGA projects.
+This is my repo with various peripherals coded in Verilog that I use in my FPGA projects.
 I use this as a code base and a library of many useful things that I can just copy-paste into something more advanced.

-I decided to publish these peripherals because I think they mat be useful for other Verilog coders.
-Feel free to download all of them and use without any limits.
-It would be nice if you mention me (Dominik Bieczyński) in your project decription.
+I decided to publish these peripherals because I think they may be useful for other Verilog coders.
+Feel free to download all of them and use them without any limits.
+It would be nice if you mention me (Dominik Bieczyński) in your project description.

 # Modules